 Perry v.
 Chase Auto Financestems from a Pasadena Chapter 7 bankruptcy case involving a man who didn’t file his bankruptcy in time to save his car.

-Our Los Angeles bankruptcy lawyers know that timing can be critical in these proceedings.
+Our Woodland Hills bankruptcy lawyers know that timing can be critical in these proceedings.
 Waiting even just a few days can end up costing you thousands of dollars more than you would have paid otherwise‚ and might even lead to the loss of your home or other assets you might have otherwise been able to hang onto.

 The truth is‚ most consumers wait far too long before they consult an experienced California bankruptcy attorney.